Office of the Commissioner

 As Director, he led the Enforcement Division to become New Hampshire's first state-wide law enforcement agency to receive the distinction of Advanced National Law Enforcement Accreditation.
 He established New Hampshire's first state-wide DWI Mobile Command Unit and served as the Chief Administrative Alcohol Prosecutor, as well as the primary Regulatory Drafter.

 In 2008, he was recognized as one of the Top Forty Leaders in NH Under Forty by New Hampshire's State Chamber of Commerce-Business and Industry Association, and the NH Union Leader.
+In 2023, Assistant Commissioner Edwards received the "Seacoast Good Scout" award from the Boy Scouts of America, Daniel Webster Council.
+The award honors leaders from the greater seacoast area who serve as role models for Scouting’s youth.

 Assistant Commissioner Edwards is a Navy veteran and continues to be active in his community by volunteering as a board member for military veteran non-profit organizations.